webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 authentication scheme carries a signed JWT, as described in {{jwt}}.

 This authentication scheme is for origin-server authentication only.
-Therefore, this authentication scheme MUST NOT be used with The Proxy-Authenticate or Proxy-Authorization header fields.
+Therefore, this authentication scheme MUST NOT be used with the Proxy-Authenticate or Proxy-Authorization header fields.

 This authentication scheme does not require a challenge.
 Clients are able to